Jennifer Kay Group

 2023 Highlights

-- We welcome two researchers this summer: Ryan Haas a meteorology major from the University of Miami through the ATOC REU and Ethan Glenn who recently graduated with an Associate of Science from Northeastern Junior College through RECCS.
+- We welcomed two researchers this summer: Ryan Haas a meteorology major from the University of Miami through the ATOC REU and Ethan Glenn who recently graduated with an Associate of Science from Northeastern Junior College through RECCS.
 Welcome Ryan and Ethan!

 2022 Highlights